usmansbk/blog-draft/markdowns/redux.md

 - text: the text the user typed in
 - completed: a boolean flag

-A naive approach of adding items would be directly updating the state tree in the UI code.
+A naive approach of adding items would be directly updating the state in the UI code.

 ```js
 // Bad